terreng/arcade/README-ADD_GAMES.txt

     type: GAME_ENGINE_USED_FOR_GAME,
 }

-(for right now the game engine can only be stencyl)
+(for right now the game engine can only be HTML5)

 And that's basically it!
 There are some extra little things you can do like adding a thumbnail which are explained below.